ucsc/ucsc-content-blocks/README.md

 ### Add build and start scripts for new block

 As described above, the `npm build` and `npm start` commands will build and start the entire plugin.
-When developing a new plugin, it's convenient to _build_ and _start_ just the plugin you're working on.
+When developing a new block, it's convenient to _build_ and _start_ just the block you're working on.

 You can add `build` and `start` scripts for your new block by editing the `"scripts"` object in the `package.json` file.